- Attractive Views

 There are also a variety of outdoor pursuits in the area that include fishing on the River Tweed, fieldsports, horse riding, golf, lawn bowling, mountain biking, and a selection of walks including the Southern Upland Way.

 Galashiels has six primary schools, and nearby Melrose is home to St Marys Preparatory School with secondary schooling at Galashiels Academy.
 The Borders College and Heriot Watt University also have a campus in the town, and there are also a number of churches in the area.
 The Borders General Hospital, the largest hospital in the Scottish Borders is only four or so miles away, on the fringes of Melrose.

 Galashiels sits in an easily accessible area and can be reached by the A7 which runs through the town and provides the links to Edinburgh or the north of England.
 The area is also served by the Borders Railway which runs from Tweedbank to Edinburgh, with the aforementioned station in the town.
 There is also a busy bus service which runs from the Interchange, beside the railway with links to Newcastle and Carlisle in the South, as well as Edinburgh and the other Border towns.

 Edinburgh and Newcastle airports - both international, offer an excellent choice of destinations and are 39.5 miles and 68 miles away respectively.

 For those with satellite navigation the postcode is: TD1 2JG

 From the A7 (going South) travel through Stow and then on to Galashiels.
-As you enter Galashiels on the A7, you proceed onto Magdala Terrace turn left onto Halliburton Terrace and proceed up the hill.
-As you reach Halliburton Place you will see Number 90 directly ahead of you.
+As you enter Galashiels on the A7, you proceed onto Magdala Terrace turn left onto Halliburton Place and proceed up the hill and along.
+Just before the right turn onto Halliburton Terrace you will see the opening on your left and follow the above directions.